-S?
+\$?
 Status Query.
 Reads and returns the instrument status.
 The response is sent immediately.
 The response is xy<rmt>, where x and y are numeric digits expressed in ASCII format.
-The first digit is the status byte and is a bit significant value in the range 0 to 7.
-The meaning of each bit is as follows:
+The first digit is the status byte and is a bit significant value in the range 0 to bit 0 External standard connected.

+7. The meaning of each bit is as follows: